OM EMEA HUB

 - Previous experience within Recruitment and Selection and knowledge of recruiting practice.

 A Selection Board will carry out a rigorous selection process for this post, based principally on an applicant’s last 3 appraisal reports, as required.
-Enquiries concerning this vacancy should be made to:
+Enquiries and applications should be made to:

 Unless already enlisted in the Reserve Air Forces the successful applicant will be required to be enlisted in the RAFR with a liability for call-out for permanent service.

-The appointment is on Full Time Reserve Service (Home Commitment) TCoS in accordance with AP 3392 Vol 7 Part 1 Chapter 16 and AP3392 Vol 7 Part 3 Chapter 2, for an initial period up to 31 Mar 25.
+The appointment is on Full Time Reserve Service (Home Commitment) TCoS in accordance with AP 3392 Vol 7 Part 1 and AP3392 Vol 7 Part 3 Chapter 2, for an initial period of up to 04 Dec 26.

 Confirmation of appointment will depend on successful completion of a RAF Medical Board.
 Personnel who do not meet the Age/Permanent Joint Medical Employment Standard (PJMES) may apply for the appointment but will only be considered subject to an executive waiver process on a case by case basis.